-If you are interested in better vision but are not a candidate for LASIK, then PRK eye surgery may be a good choice for you.
-PRK is an established, safe, and effective LASIK alternative that can help you get to 20/20 vision or better.
+If you’re interested in better vision but aren’t a candidate for LASIK, then PRK eye surgery may be a good choice for you.
+PRK is a trusted, safe, and effective LASIK alternative.

-You will also need to keep your eyes protected for the first few days.
-You should shower below the head only in order to keep water from getting in your eyes, and we will give you eye shields to wear while sleeping.
+- Keep your eyes protected: You should shower below the head in order to keep water from getting in your eyes.
+We will also give you eye shields to wear while sleeping.

-It is also important to come to all of your follow-up appointments.
+- Come to your follow-up appointments: It’s crucial to attend all of your follow-up appointments.
 We will check your eyes, answer any questions you have, and make sure that you are healing well.